codeclimate/codeclimate-rubocop/config/contents/layout/empty_lines_around_method_body.md

-This cop checks if empty lines exist around the bodies of methods.
+Checks if empty lines exist around the bodies of methods.

 ### Example: